Cultured Guru Logo

 4. Measure out all of your ingredients using your kitchen scale.

-5. Mix everything, including the water, in a large bowl.
+5. Mix all the ingredients, including the water, in a large bowl.
+Lightly massage the cabbage and break up any large pieces.

 6. Pack it all, including the water, into a clean jar with a rust-proof lid. (a 32-ounce jar works best)